 The author’s obvious passion for professional wrestling is a credit to understanding the era in which Pillman developed his craft.
-It’s with a level of research that transports you right back to the eighties that O’Rourke details the familiar parallels between Pillman’s American Football and professional wrestling careers, as Pillman fought to prove himself in environments where bigger men, often possessing a fraction of his natural intelligence or commitment, would be considered the more bankable prospects.
+It’s with a level of research that transports you right back to the eighties that O’Rourke details the familiar parallels between Pillman’s American football and professional wrestling careers, as Pillman fought to prove himself in environments where bigger men, often possessing a fraction of his natural intelligence or commitment, would be considered the more bankable prospects.

-The psychology behind efficiently booking a wrestling promotion as well as the deeper concepts behind such a fascinating business aren’t just featured here, they’re also fluidly written about.
+The psychology behind efficiently booking a wrestling promotion, as well as the deeper concepts behind such a fascinating business aren’t just featured here, they’re also fluidly written about.
 O’Rourke’s prose, whilst occasionally curt, keeps things focused and nothing feels out of place as a result.

 It’s worth noting that the author’s language is quite American in tone.
 It is fitting considering this is a portrait of an American wrestler and often co-narrated by American voices, but the occasional descriptions of things being “bush league” or “out of left field” for example, may puzzle those who are not seasoned in their stateside slang.
-The book is also quite detailed in its coverage of Pillman’s American football career and again, if the reader isn’t experienced with sports here then it can be a touch harder to appreciate the impact behind Pillman’s accomplishments.
+The book is also quite detailed in its coverage of Pillman’s football career and again, if the reader isn’t experienced with sports here, then it can be a touch harder to appreciate the impact behind Pillman’s accomplishments.

-“Pillman read a screen play and steamrolled the 270-pound Bruce Kozerski, a rookie center, at full speed” reads one particular instance, whereupon it took me several seconds before realizing Pillman was first predicting a football pass and not reading a script for a movie!
+“Pillman read a screen play and steamrolled the 270-pound Bruce Kozerski, a rookie center, at full speed” reads one particular instance, whereupon it took me several seconds before realising Pillman was first predicting a football pass and not reading a script for a movie!

-The lack of Steve Austin’s voice in chapter 12 — which covers the period where Pillman forms a lasting friendship with Austin as part of the The Hollywood Blondes tag team — is glaring, but understandable.
+The lack of Steve Austin’s voice in chapter 12 — which covers the period where Pillman forms a lasting friendship with Austin as part of the The Hollywood Blondes tag team — is glaring but understandable.
 There are plenty more voices to hear from, not least of which being Pillman’s own as the author cleverly uses old interview transcripts to offer up relevant thoughts from the man himself.

 Crazy Like a Fox is written with wrestling fans in mind and as such the book doesn’t waste time on needless fluff or exposition as it pertains to the business in question.
-You’ll find cunning detail of the political dealings between WWF and WCW during the mid-nineties for instance, but for something as easily digestible as the practice of ‘blading’, an elegant paragraph mixed in with an entertaining anecdote about Brian is refreshingly succinct enough.
+You’ll find cunning detail of the political dealings between WWF and WCW during the mid-nineties for instance, but for something as easily digestible as the practice of ‘blading’, an elegant paragraph mixed in with an entertaining anecdote about Brian is succinct enough.

 For wrestling aficionados, the rundown of Pillman’s work on the microphone makes for great reading as does the coverage of arguably his best match versus Jushin Liger at Superbrawl 92.
-Every element you would expect to be covered about Pillman’s life is mentioned here and with that comes a noticeable momentum that the book builds from page to page.
+Every element you would expect to be covered about Pillman’s life is mentioned here, and with that comes a noticeable momentum that the book builds from page to page.

 Worthy of special consideration are the chapters dealing with Pillman’s “Loose Cannon” gimmick that saw the wrestler warp expectations with innovative matches and storylines that blurred the line between reality and make-believe.
-Whilst this sort of thing is a bit more common today, reading about the creation of Pillman’s new personality here is especially intriguing.
-It outs what a deceptively clever guy Pillman was during his tragically short run and how ahead of his time he was in thinking up some of these fascinating and apparently lucrative ideas.
+Whilst this sort of thing is a bit more common today, reading about the creation of Pillman’s new personality here is especially insightful.
+It outs what a deceptively clever guy Pillman was during his tragically short run, and how ahead of his time he was in thinking up some of these fascinating and apparently lucrative ideas.

 O’Rourke ventures into some dark territory towards the end of the book by analysing whether Pillman’s wilder character during these years contributed to his waning emotional well-being.
 It’s a thought-provoking thread of inquiry that you can draw parallels to elsewhere in the world.
-Numerous times I was reminded of Alice Cooper; the shock rock musician whose alcoholism and subsequent relapse was, by his own admission, often due to his inability to separate himself from his on-stage character, citing that the more people wanted to see that self-destructive persona in performance, the more compelled he would be to oblige them.
+Numerous times I was reminded of Alice Cooper; the shock rock musician whose alcoholism and subsequent relapse was, by his own admission, often due to his inability to separate himself from his on-stage character, citing that the more people wanted to see that self-destructive persona in performance, the more compelled he was to oblige them.

 It all leads to desire.
-A desire to understand the why behind the decisions that Pillman made (even though with some questions we’ll never know the answer) and a desire to understand how his seemingly bright future could have been undone at the worst possible moment.
-There’s no doubt that this exercise in ‘what could have been’ leads to a depressing finale to Pillman’s story, but it’s a story filled with excitement and tenderness nonetheless.
+A desire to understand the why behind the decisions that Pillman made (even though with some questions we’ll never know the answer), and a desire to understand how his seemingly bright future could have been undone at the worst possible moment.
+There’s no doubt that this exercise in ‘what could have been’ leads to a depressing finale to Pillman’s story, but it’s still a story filled with excitement and tenderness nonetheless.